Jayant-Patel-25BCG10024/CSE0001-Digital-Literacy/README.md

 * Module 1: Digital Presentation
 The Goal: Show you can communicate ideas visually.

-Topic Idea: "The Anatomy of a Secure Password" or "How to Spot Deepfakes."

 * Module 2: Professional Portfolio
 The Goal: Build your online identity.